 DIVISION OF ASSETS

 When you separate, you will undoubtedly be thinking about money- both in the short term and in the medium to long term.
-Your family income may be already stretched as two homes are more expensive to run than one.
+When dividing assets, you need to think about the welfare of the family for the foreseeable future.
+Your family’s financial resources may be already stretched as two homes are more expensive to run than one.

 The first is the immediate- how are you going to manage monthly commitments such as mortgage payments, utility bills and school fees?
 How are you going to service debts such as car loans and credit cards and if there is going to be a deficit who is going to pay for that?

-We may need to consider a payment of spousal support (aliment).
+We may need to consider financial needs obligations, so a payment of spousal support (aliment).
 If your finances are really stretched, you may decide to carry on living together in the family home until the bigger property issues are resolved and you can both afford to move on.

-The second issue is deciding how to split the property that you have acquired during the marriage (known as matrimonial property or the pot) and toconsider ongoing spousal support, if necessary, and child support if you have children.
-You may also wish to look at longer term finances such as your respective retirement funds and future expenses for your children such as school fees and university costs.
+The second issue is deciding how to split the property that you have acquired during the marriage (known as matrimonial property or the pot) and to consider ongoing spousal support, if necessary, and child maintenance support if you have children.
+You may also wish to look at longer-term finances such as your respective retirement funds and future expenses for your children such as school fees and university costs.

 What is matrimonial property?

-Matrimonial property is the net value of property belonging to you owned either individually or in joint names at the time you stop living together or start leading separate lives (if you stay in the same house) or raise proceedings for divorce (whichever is earlier).
+Matrimonial property is the net value of property belonging to you, owned either individually or in joint names as a family before the breakdown of the marriage, at the time you stop living together or start leading separate lives (if you stay in the same house) or raise proceedings for divorce (whichever is earlier).
 This date is referred to as the “relevant date” or “date of separation”.

-Matrimonial property needs to have been acquired during the marriage.
-Property you owned pre marriage or acquired after the relevant date is not matrimonial property with the exception of any house or furniture you bought pre marriage to use or live in as a family home.
+Matrimonial property needs to have been acquired during the marriage, therefore both parties to the marriage have claim to it.
+The property you owned pre marriage or acquired after the relevant date is not matrimonial property with the exception of any house or furniture you bought pre marriage to use or live in as a family home.
 Gifts from third parties are not matrimonial property and money you have inherited is also exempt.
 All property acquired during the marriage is matrimonial and it doesn’t matter who acquired it.
 This includes any business interests, pensions and life policies.

-All debt acquired during the marriage is also matrimonial and again it doesn’t matter who acquired it or in whose name it is in.
+All debt acquired before the breakdown of the marriage is also matrimonial and again it doesn’t matter who acquired it or in whose name it is in.

 The question of whether or not a particular asset is matrimonial property is sometimes open to interpretation.
 The above is a basic overview, however it is always best to seek advice.
 Sometimes assets that you don’t think are matrimonial such as redundancy/ accident payments which are paid after the relevant date may in fact constitute matrimonial property.